 Learn how to filter by, read, update, and clear the hour column on monday boards using the platform API

-The hour column contains a specific time entry for an item in HH:MM format.
-The API allows you to read, filter, update, and clear the hour column.
+The hour column contains a specific time value in HH:MM format.

 query {